learn-py4web/learn-py4web.github.io/unit10.md

 Input validation aims at ensuring that correct information is inserted in the database: for instance, numbers are actually numbers and belong to a proper range, required fields are not left empty, and appropriate constraints hold between field values (in our example, the gross weight is greater than the net weight).

-The py4web grid is a way to quickly construct tables from database content.
+The py4web grid provides a quick way to construct tables from database content.
 We show you how to use it and customize it to your needs.

 ## Resources